MWiechmann/ai_story_scale/study1_scale_construction/README.md

 # Study 1: Building the AI Story Scale
 This is the initial study for drafting the items for the AISS, and exploring their factorial structure.
 Based on the results of this study, I constructed the version of the AISS.

-This study also contains a few proof-of-concept analyzes to show how the AISS can be used to gain a more detailed understanding of how different generation settings can lead to different type of stories.
+This study also contains a few proof-of-concept analyzes to show how the AISS can be used to gain a more detailed understanding of how different generation settings can lead to different types of stories.

 ## Method
 ### Participants